Nebraska License Requirements

 Browse Nebraska Prelicensing Courses →Schedule and Pass the State Exam

-The Nebraska insurance licensing exam is administered by Pearson VUE.
+The Nebraska insurance licensing exam is administered by PSI Services LLC.
 The exam fee is $43, and you'll need a passing score of 70%.
 Schedule your exam online after completing your prelicensing education.

-Schedule Your Exam with Pearson VUE →Complete Fingerprinting
+Schedule Your Exam with PSI Services LLC →Complete Fingerprinting

 Not required